 We’ve seen a lot of lighthouses in our travels, we even have several in our hometown area on Lake Superior, but the Cape Hatteras Lighthouse was truly impressive.

-The grounds features the old keeper house, which is setup with a nice museum that shows the history of the lighthouse and area.
+The grounds feature the old keeper house, which is set up with a nice museum that shows the history of the lighthouse and area.

 Horseback Riding on the Beach